Kelephan pony

 Highbornes are absolute show offs and they can sense if someone is in admiration over them and they love it.
 They like dressage and shows, do okay with jumping but hate mud races and cross-country.

 Also... they are not very smart.
-They do have some strangely keen senses (such as recognition of admiration or the color sense) but overall they are dumb and vain.
+They do have some strangely keen senses (such as recognition of admiration or the color sense) but overall, they are dumb and vain.
 It can be sometimes traumatizing to train them.
 They get easily distracted.

 Stable requirements:

 Demanding.
 Seriously demanding.
 Clean space, clean bedding, fresh air, dry and nice equipment, tasty horse food and crystal clean water.
 They become real jerks, if some of these requirements remain unmet for longer time.
 Sometimes they freak out over insanely stupid reasons, such as 'there's a fly in my stable!'.
-Some are more humble, but they still like to have very clean stable.
+Some are humbler, but they still like to have very clean stable.

 Paddock can be smaller, but there should be grass and possibly absence of too muddy parts.